PlasticSCM/FuseSharp/README.md

 * Mirror: it creates a mirror FS, mounted at the specified path, mirroring the content of the root path specified.
 * Encrypted: it creates an encrypted FS, mounted at the specified path, mirroring and encrypting/decrypting the content of the root path specified on the fly.

-To implement your own filesystem, you need to subclass the ``filesystem`` type, overriding the necessary methods.
+To implement your own filesystem, you need to subclass the ``FileSystem`` type, overriding the necessary methods.
 You can browse the example to see how.
 Here's a little GIF demonstrating how it works:

 ![FuseSharp demo demonstration](https://raw.githubusercontent.com/PlasticSCM/FuseSharp/master/img/demo.gif)